daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-09-24-P-verrucosa-functional-annotation-pipeline.md

 #Kevin had to download the background packages on bluewaves and suggested to use andromeda for faster running times, ran on andromeda and it worked

 Submitted batch job 88966

+#noticed in my output script that it mentioned a new version/module of InterProtScan available, had Kevin Bryant update this to InterProScan/5.52-86.0-foss-2021a

+#also Kevin suggested adding these two additions to the above code to speed up the process:

+#SBATCH --exclusive
+interproscan.sh --cpu $SLURM_CPUS_ON_NODE ...

+#added them above and submitted

+Submitted batch job 89016
 ```

 ##### c) Secure-copy output file to local computer